cs50/ap-2020/syllabus.md

 ## Recommended Order

-We present below a recommended ordering of the curriculum and some recommended timetables.
+We present below a recommended ordering of the curriculum and a suggested timetable.
 These recommendations are based on a 36-week long school year, where students are available for 180 classroom minutes.
 However, student experience can vary widely; these recommendations are designed to capture an "average" class.

 1. Understanding Technology (3 weeks)
 2. Chapter 0 (2 weeks)